TrangPham93/Sales_Analysis_Portfolio_MySQL_Tableau/README.md

 |-----------|----------|
 |0	        |100       |

---> min value of score is 0 and max value is 100, so the range can be divided into 5 bins.
+⇛ Min value of score is 0 and max value is 100, so the range can be divided into 5 bins.

 ```sql